 8.1.
 Solar Elevation Angle Positioning

-Solar Elevation Angle is critical for measuring aerosol content in the direction of the sun.
+The solar Elevation Angle is critical for measuring aerosol content in the direction of the sun.
 It is depending on time, time zone, season, latitude and longitude.
-The location is Bath University with a latitude of 51.2432 degrees and longitude of -2.35363 degrees.
+The location is Bath University with latitude of 51.2432 degrees and longitude of -2.35363 degrees.
 The time zone is +GMT 0 with an additional daylight saving hour from April to October.
 There are 4 distinct seasons in Bath throughout a year, which is also a factor that changes the solar elevation angle.
-[13]
+[20]

 Figure 1 is a comparison of the solar elevation angle between today, Spring Equinox, Autumn Equinox, Summer Solstice and Winter Solstice.
 It shows that the solar elevation angle is depending on the season.
 The maximum solar elevation angle at noon on the summer solstice is above 60 degrees, whereas that in the winter solstice is below 20 degrees.
 The days of the equinoxes have same elevation angle during noon, but have different sunrise and sunset hours.